gymrek-lab/TRTools/trtools/annotaTR/README.rst

 If generating a VCF output file, this command will output a new file containing only STRs, with the following fields added back depending on the genotyper used to generate the reference panel:

-* For HipSTR-based reference panels: INFO fields START, END, PERIOD are added
+* For HipSTR-based or LongTR-based reference panels: INFO fields START, END, PERIOD are added
 * For adVNTR: INFO fields RU, VID are added
 * For GangSTR: INFO field RU is added
 * For ExpansionHunter: INFO fields RU, VARID, RL are added